$0 Vietnam → Australia Skilled Migration Guide — Quick-Start Checklist

 Subclass 491 (Regional — adds 15 points):

-• Most accessible pathway.
+• Often the most accessible pathway.
 Regional occupation lists are broader and demand from regional areas can create faster invitation cycles.

 A Vietnamese software engineer with 80 base points (before state nomination) has: